-This tour gives you a complete rainforest experience, including the Reserved Zone of Manu.
-You travel through the cloud forest and over the famous Manu road and explore the lowland forest’s oxbow lakes and salt licks.
+This tour gives you the complete rainforest experience, includinga visit of the Reserved Zone of Manu!
+You will travel through the cloud forest and over the famous Manu road and finally explore the lowland forest’s oxbow lakes and salt licks.

-We travel through lush cloud forest with abundant bird life and enjoy great scenery when travelling downriver to the lowland and exploring the Manu River inside the Reserved Zone of Manu National Park.
-Here we visit Salvador & Otorongo oxbow lakes.
-We also visit the big macaw lick and the mammal salt lick.
-Return via Colorado and the Transoceanica road.
+We travel through the lush cloud forest with its abundant bird life and enjoy great scenery while we go downriver to the lowland, exploring the Manu River inside the Reserved Zone of the Manu National Park.
+Here, we visit the Salvador and Otorongo oxbow lakes.
+We also go to the big macaw lick and the mammal salt lick.
+Returning, we pass Colorado through the Transoceanic Road.

 CUSCO – CLOUD FOREST – BAMBOO LODGE

-Starting early from Cusco we begin our 8 hours journey by private bus ascending to the high mountain area at 4000 m.
-(13,000 ft).
-After a short stop in Ninamarca, to see the pre-Inca cemetery, and the colonial village of Paucartambo, we descend the eastern slopes of the Andes through cloud forest with lush vegetation (ferns, orchids, bromeliads etc.) We enjoy spectacular views of the Andes and can see wildlife such as our national bird: the bright red Cock of the Rocks (Rupicola peruviana) showing his mating dance.
-Brilliantly colored Tanagers, Quetzals, Trogons and Hummingbirds can be seen and possibly the first monkeys, such as Woolly Monkeys.
-In the afternoon we arrive at Bamboo Lodge (950 m.), where we spend the night (double rooms & private bathroom).
-After dinner your guide will brief you about the activities of the following day.
+Starting early from Cusco, we begin our 8-hour-journey by private bus, first ascending to the high mountain area at 4000 meters.
+We make a stop in Ninamarca to see the pre-Inca cemetery, and afterwards in the colonial village of Paucartambo.
+Then we descend the eastern slopes of the Andes through the cloud forest with lush vegetation (ferns, orchids, bromeliads etc.).
+We enjoy spectacular views of the Andes and can see wildlife as well, such as our national bird: the bright red Cock of the Rocks (Rupicola peruviana), showing his mating dance.
+Walking along the road we can observe brilliantly colored Tanagers, Quetzals, Trogons, Tucanets and Hummingbirds, as well as hawks and some monkey species, such as the Woolly Monkeys.
+We arrive at the Bamboo Lodge (950 meters) in the late afternoon and spend the night.
+After dinner your guide will brief you about the following days activities.

 BAMBOO LODGE – ATALAYA – PANTIACOLLA LODGE

-After an early breakfast we continue with our minibus: we pass the village of Pilcopata and cross the river of the same name to get to the small port of Atalaya (600 m.).
-On the way we stop at an animal rescue station and to look for orchids.
-We also go on a walk along the road to look for monkeys and birds.
-From Atalaya we navigate for about 4 hours in a 15-meter motorized canoe down the Alto Madre de Dios River.
-Today we enjoy the changing landscape and have the opportunity to see wildlife along the rocky banks of the river, such as Fasciated Tiger Herons, Purplish Jays, Skimmers, Vultures, caimans and some of the 13 species of monkeys that live in Manu.
-In the early afternoon we reach the Pantiacolla Mountains, which form the transition zone between Andes and lowland forest.
-We explore some of the trails to observe typical animals of this habitat (400 m.), night at the Lodge.
-Evening night walk to see insects, frogs, snakes etc.
+After an early breakfast we continue our adventure with our minibus: we will pass the village of Pilcopata and cross the river of the same name to get to the small port of Atalaya (600 meters).
+On the way, we will stop for some short walks to observe birds and to visit a local orchid garden.
+In Atalaya, we embark and start our half hour journey in a 15-meter motorized canoe down the Alto Madre de Dios River.
+Today we enjoy the changing landscape and have the opportunity to see a lot of wildlife along the rocky banks of the river, such as Fasciated Tiger Herons, Purplish Jays, Skimmers, Vultures, caimans and some of the 13 monkey species that live in Manu.
+In the early afternoon we reach the Pantiacolla Mountains which form the transition zone between the Andes and the lowland forest.
+We explore some of the trails to observe typical animals of this habitat (400 meters), and afterwards spend the night at the Lodge.
+In the evening, we do a night walk to see many insects, frogs and snakes.

-Very early we take the boat to a nearby parrot clay lick: here we can observe the Chestnut-fronted Macaw (Ara severa) and the rare Blue-headed Macaw (Ara couloni) as well as parrots.
-Afterwards we continue our boat ride downriver towards the lowland forest and to travel into the Reserved Zone of Manu.
-We reach the mouth of the Manu River and after a stop at Limonal Guard Station, where our permit is checked we travel upriver into the Manu Park.
-During this boat trip the scenery and wildlife viewing along the banks of the Manu River is fabulous.
+Very early in the morning, we take the boat to a nearby parrot clay lick: here, we can observe the Chestnut-fronted Macaw (Ara severa) and the rare Blue-headed Macaw (Ara couloni) as well as many other parrot species.
+Afterwards we continue our boat ride downriver towards the lowland forest, travelling into the Reserved Zone of Manu.
+We reach the mouth of the Manu River and after a short stop at the Limonal Guard Station where our permit is checked, we travel upriver into the Manu National Park.
+During this boat trip, the scenery and wildlife viewing along the banks of the Manu River are fabulous!
 White Caimans (Caiman crocodylus) sunning on the beaches, turtles, capybara and plenty of colourful birds may bee seen.
-And there is always the possibility of seeing larger animals such as Tapir and Jaguar.
-In the afternoon we arrive at Albergue Casa Matsiguenka, where we spend two nights in double rooms.
-The lodge is built in typical machiguenga style.
-Optional night walk (to see insects, frogs, snakes etc.).
+And there is always the possibility of seeing greater animals such as Tapir and Jaguar.
+In the afternoon, we arrive at the Albergue Casa Matsiguenka where we spend two nights in double rooms.
+The lodge is built in a typical matsiguenkan style.
+Optional, we will do a night walk.

-Today we leave early for a day excursion to explore trails through virgin forest of the Reserved Zone of Manu Park.
-As a highlight we visit the beautiful oxbow-lake Cocha Salvador by catamaran looking for Giant River Otters (Pteronura brasiliensis) and to observe caimans, monkeys, hoatzins and other birds.
+Today we leave very early for a day excursion to explore the trails in the virgin forest of Manu National Park ‘s Reserved Zone.
+As a highlight, we will visit the beautiful oxbow-lake Cocha Salvador by catamaran, looking out for Giant River Otters (Pteronura brasiliensis) and observing caimans, monkeys, hoatzins and other birds.
 In the afternoon we go for a walk on the trails of the opposite side of the river.
-We climb the 18 m. observation tower overlooking Cocha Otorongo an ideal place to observe birds.
-After a final walk through this biodiverse forest we return to Albergue Matsiguenka, where we have the chance to meet the Machiguenga Indians.
+We climb the 18 meter high observation tower from where we can overlook the whole Cocha Otorongo an observe many birds.
+After a final walk through this biodiverse forest, we return to Albergue Matsiguenka where we have the chance to meet the Machiguenga Indians.
 We can go for a night walk after dinner.

-Accommodation: Double rooms & private bathroom or tapir platform
+Accommodation: Double rooms with private bathroom or tapir platform

-After an early breakfast at the lodge we travel downriver by boat to Colorado (2 ½ hours), a small gold mining town.
-Together with the guide we take a car to Puerto Carlos (1 hour).
-We cross Rio Inambari to the small town of Santa Rosa, where our bus is waiting for us to drive back to Cusco.
-We travel on the paved Transoceanica through cloud forest and up to the Andes, with a spectacular view of the Ausangate Mountain.
-We arrive in Cusco in the evening; transfer to your hotel.
+After an early breakfast at the lodge, we travel downriver by boat to Colorado (2 ½ hours), a small gold mining town.
+From here, we take a car to Puerto Carlos (1 hour).
+We cross the river Inambari and reach the small town of Santa Rosa, where our bus is waiting for us to bring us back to Cusco.
+We travel on the paved Transoceanic Road through the cloud forest and up to the Andes until reaching Cusco, while enjoying spectacular views of the Ausangate Mountain during our ride.
+In Cusco, we will transfer you to your hotel.